python/cpython/Doc/library/collections.rst

    helpful docstring (with typename and fieldnames) and a helpful :meth:`__repr__` method which lists the tuple contents in a ``name=value`` format.

-   The *fieldnames* are specified in a single string with each fieldname separated by a space and/or comma.
+   The *fieldnames* are a single string with each fieldname separated by a space and/or comma (for example "x y" or "x, y").
+Alternately, the *fieldnames* can be specified as list or tuple of strings.
 Any valid Python identifier may be used for a fieldname except for names starting and ending with double underscores.

    If *verbose* is true, will print the class definition.